Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare money transfer services to Tonga

-Any major U.S. bank will happily send an international wire transfer for you, but they won’t do it for cheap.
-Expect high fees and poor exchange rates when you send money via your bank, which of course results in you spending more money than you have to.
+Any major US bank will send an international money transfer for you, but it won’t be cheap.
+You can expect high fees and poor exchange rates when you send money via your bank.

-A much better option to consider is using a money transfer service provider.
-These companies, such as Western Union and WorldRemit, provide better exchange rates and charge minimal fees compared to banks.
+Money transfer companies are dedicated to the service and provide much better exchange rates for lower fees than your bank.
 They offer secure transfers and large worldwide networks, meaning you can get more value for money when you send money to Tonga or anywhere else around the world.

 |Money transfer company 1||Money transfer company 2|